Rhodehamelk/mbira-modelling/README.md

 - Objective 1 is complete.
 [Mathematics.md](mathematics.md) demonstrates a mathematical model of a tine that preserves the octave relationship.
 [Tine.c](tine.c) lays the foundation for a discrete-time solution to the differential equation.

 ## Todo
-Expand tine.c into the time domain.
+- Listen to the sound.
+Will require a much larger table length, or a reconsideration of the implementation.
+Maybe both.

-Consider the value of a type(complex double) implementation and consider the solution as a (sine, cosine) pair.
-Then plot a damped sinusoid.
+- Consider the value of a type(complex double) implementation in DFT; and consider the solution as a (sine, cosine) pair.